GPUOpen-LibrariesAndSDKs/Orochi/README.md

 To run an application compiled with Orochi, you need to install a driver of your choice with the corresponding .dll/.so files based on the GPU(s) available.
 Orochi will automatically link with the corresponding shared library at runtime.

+---

+## SDK multiple versions support

+Orochi will try to keep its API up-to-date with both latest CUDA and HIP SDK releases in its `main` branch.

+it will also keep the previous versions in branches:

+For example, a branch named `hip5.7_cuda12.2` means this branch is based on HIP SDK 5.7 and CUDA SDK 12.2.

 ----